-Cyberattacks have significantly increased both in scale and frequency in recent years due to rapid global digitalization.
-Threats and vulnerabilities are constantly evolving and have become more sophisticated than ever, causing both operational damage and substantial financial loss.
+Cyberattacks have increased both in scale and frequency in recent years due to rapid global digitization.
+The threats we see are constantly evolving and have become more sophisticated than ever, causing both operational damage and substantial financial loss.

 What is incident response?

-What makes up an Incident Response Team?
+What makes up an incident response team?

-The CSIRT is composed of members from the top management like the Chief Information Officer or Chief Information Security Officer, the IT department, the Information Security team, IT auditors, general IT and physical security staff.
-Ideally, the team is also supported by representatives from the Human Resources, Legal Department, and PR and Communication Department.
+The CSIRT is composed of members from top management such as the Chief Information Officer or Chief Information Security Officer, the IT department, the Information Security team, IT auditors, as well as general IT and physical security staff.
+Ideally, the team is also supported by representatives from human resources, legal, and public relations departments.

 Instead of just being an IT concern, your incident response strategy should be an important part of your overall business strategy to ensure that immediate decisions can be made based on verified information, affecting the rest of business operations as little as possible.

-A well-designed incident response plan lays out the procedures and protocols to be taken, as well as contingencies across a range of attack types, whether a data breach, denial of service/distributed denial of service attack, network intrusion, malware outbreak, or even insider threat.
-Your plan should cover how to detect, respond to, and reduce the damages of an incident.
-Putting this plan in place helps a company gain the confidence of all stakeholders, including its customers.
+A well-designed cyber incident response strategy lays out the procedures and protocols to be taken, as well as contingencies across a range of attack types—whether a data breach, denial of service/distributed denial of service attack, network intrusion, malware outbreak, or even malicious actors within the company itself.

-Recovery.
-Following the removal of corrupted elements, this phase ensures that affected systems are safely brought back to the operational environment and no threat remains.
+Recovery: Following the removal of corrupted elements, this phase ensures that affected systems are safely brought back to the operational environment and no threat remains.

-Lessons Learned.
-The last but most critical phase includes completing all documentation requirements from all actions taken during the incident, conducting analysis and assessment of the response efforts to provide recommendations for the future.
+Lessons Learned: The last but most critical phase includes completing all documentation requirements from all actions taken during the incident, conducting analysis and assessment of the response efforts to provide recommendations for the future.